apache/rocketmq/CONTRIBUTING.md

 To submit a change for inclusion, please do the following:

 #### If the change is non-trivial please include some unit tests that cover the new functionality.
-#### If you are introducing a completely new feature or API it is a good idea to start a wiki and get consensus on the basic design first.
+#### If you are introducing a completely new feature or API it is a good idea to start a [RIP](https://github.com/apache/rocketmq/wiki/RocketMQ-Improvement-Proposal) and get consensus on the basic design first.
 #### It is our job to follow up on patches in a timely fashion.
 Nag us if we aren't doing our job (sometimes we drop things).

 ## Becoming a Committer